ibexa/documentation-developer/docs/cookbook/installing-on-mac-os-and-windows.md

-# Installing eZ Platform on Mac OS or Windows
+# Installing eZ Platform on macOS or Windows

 Installing eZ Platform for production is only supported on Linux.
 See [Install eZ Platform](../getting_started/install_ez_platform.md) for a regular installation guide.

-This page explains how you can install eZ Platform on Mac OS or Windows (for development only).
+This page explains how you can install eZ Platform on macOS or Windows (for development only).

 ### Prepare work environment